UniMath/agda-unimath/src/category-theory/indiscrete-precategories.lagda.md

 ## Properties

-### If the indiscrete precategory is preunivalent then it is a strict category
+### If an indiscrete precategory is preunivalent then it is a strict category

 ```agda
 module _